 Why is this important?
 Because each "clone" is seen as a different team, there is no easy way to pull a report on that unique group of enthusiastic volunteers.
 (This is where user groups come in handy!)

 A user group is a tool for grouping volunteers, students, and anyone else who is using your Connect platform to serve your community.
 Because user groups are not tied to opportunity responses the way teams are, you can create a user group separately from a response.
-When an individual (or team) responds to a need, then can then choose to associate their user group with the response.
-Here's what this looks like on the response form:

-Unlike a team, a single user group can be connected to any number of need responses.
 User groups are most commonly used for corporations and students groups (such as clubs or service-learning courses), but they can be used for any group of volunteers, including church groups, Scout troops, civic clubs, and more!

 How is a User Group Formed?